 It’s been two weeks tonight since I deleted my Facebook account so I anticipate I will receive a manipulative email tomorrow.
 It will tell me to come back because so and so will miss me.
 It will remind me that I’ll miss such and such.
 I’m not even half tempted to go back.
 I truly believe I’ve found something better.
 Much better.

 I feel FREE.
 I feel like I have my life back.
 I feel like I have my own thoughts back.

 I told David that people really cannot understand the control Facebook has on their life and thinking unless they walk away from it.
 I know most people aren’t going to do that and I respect that each person needs to make their own choice.
 Some people have legitimate needs to use it and I understand that.
 We each make our own way in the world and we each have to do what we believe is best.

 But having a true need to use it doesn’t negate the tremendous impact it has on each person who uses it.
 That is what I wish people would understand.
 That they are being controlled in ways they do not fully understand.

 For me, I’m carefully and deliberately choosing the propaganda that will shape my life through the books I read, the bloggers I read, and the other places I spend time.
-I am seeking out pleasant places in real life that will help me continue to create a cozy life for my family.
+I am seeking out pleasant places in real life that will help me continue to create a simple and cozy life for my family.
 A life that brings peace, understanding, and joy to my daughter and to my husband.